Your video field guide to watercolor

 Unlike the longer live courses I've done, this series is designed to make it easy to choose your pacing and speed.
 By focusing on pre-recorded lessons as the course heart, you can rewind, hit pause, or practice something again!

-Each lesson within the course will also focus on smaller paintings instead of my usual bigger ones!
+Each lesson within the course also focuses on smaller paintings instead of my usual bigger ones!
 This allows us to paint a lot of little scenes, reduces stress, and helps us let go of perfectionism.
 We will also use practice paper to get comfortable with new brush strokes and techniques.

 Schedule